 CITES II listing does not protect a species per se - that is the purview of nations and international orgs.
-But it does impose the obligation of creating a paper trail about the trade, meaning that it leads to better management and thus conservation by inhibiting IUU.
+But it does impose the obligation of showing that a species is being managed sustainably, and to create a paper trail about the trade, meaning that it leads to better management, transparency and conservation and reduces IUU.

 With that in view, I shall always be amazed by the vehement opposition all the way to resorting to outright disinformation by Japan and its astroturf minions - are they not interested in establishing more transparent and legal markets?

 As long as that proof is not forthcoming, the pressure on the industry should be kept up.